 THE ROLE OF ICT: REVAMPING MODERN AGRICULTURAL TECHNOLOGY

 ICT farming, particularly the use of multimedia technology and other innovative approaches to interactive knowledge transfer processes, is transforming agricultural extension services.
-ICT has been instrumental in empowering farmers through knowledge and building their capacity to achieve rural and agricultural developmental goals.
-Some of the key areas where ICT in agriculture plays a vital role are:
+ICT has been instrumental in empowering farmers through knowledge and building their capacity to incorporate various environment-friendly practices around regenerative agriculture in order to achieve rural and agricultural developmental goals.
+Some of thekey areas where ICT in agriculture plays a vital role are:

 Regulatory policy and governance